updated Sep 22, 2016

 First, a look at what both cards have in common:

-Receive a signing bonus when you spend a certain amount on purchases within the first 3 months.
+Receive a signing bonus when you spend a certain amount on purchases within the first 3 months of approval.

 Earn unlimited miles and miles never expire.
 The more you spend on your card, the more miles you will earn, without any maximum limit.
 Since your miles don't expire, there's no urgency for you to redeem your miles before any expiration date.